Rock Island 22 TCM / 9mm 1911 Pistol

 Is it likely that their hands are also weak enough that they cannot correctly (and accurately) pull a long, heavy double action only trigger?
 I’d say the chances are good that they cannot.
 Especially when you consider that many of these revolvers kick like a mule with their small frame.

-On that Rock Island .22 TCM 1911, I can pull back the slide with one finger.
+On this Rock Island .22 TCM 1911, I can pull back the slide with one finger.
 That’s how easy it is.
-Of course, I can only do it with one finger when the hammer is cocked, but that still shows how light of a spring that 22 TCM pistol uses.
+Of course, I can only do it with one finger when the hammer is cocked, but that still shows how light of a spring it uses.

 Therefore, because it’s so light, I call this a great self-defense option for some people.
 After all, the gun you’ve got on you is better than the one you’ve got in your sock drawer.

 Would it be my first choice since I am quite capable of handling recoil and can certainly pull back a slide with the man-mitts I call hands?
 No, not likely.
-However, this cartridge moves at 2,000 feet per second out of the Rock Island Armory 1911 and transfers about 350 lb.ft of energy to your target.
+However, the bullet moves at 2,000 feet per second out of the Rock Island Armory 1911 and transfers about 350 lb/ft of energy to your target.

 The controls were exactly where they were supposed to be, and I’m sure the ambi safety will come in handy for you southpaws.
 Take down is as easy as any other 1911 on the market, and barrel swaps to make it a 9mm 1911 are a breeze.